Synonyms: E equals m c-square

 Synonyms: Einstein's equations

 The charge associated with electromagnetism: a property of objects that determines the strength of the electric force with which they act on other charged objects, and the strength of electric forces by which other such objects act on them.
-Moving electric charges produce a magnetic force, and are influenced by such forces.
+Moving electric charges produce a magnetic field, and are influenced by such fields.

 In the simplest case, namely in situations that do not change over time, the electric force is the so-called electrostatic force.